grokify/developing-with-call-logs/docs/introduction.md

 * **Real-time, or near-real-time reporting** - The Call Log API resource is labeled as a "Heavy" usage plan.
 RingCentral offers better solutions for event-driven, real-time (or near-real-time) reporting of what the various Extensions in your RingCentral account are doing at any given time: [Webhooks]() and/or [Push Notifications]() are the two recommended solutions.
 * **Long-Polling** - While this is highly related to the above anti-pattern, it is important to clearly note that long-polling Call Log (executing multiple HTTP requests to simulate real-time, socket-based data) is not a supported use case.

+## Major Call Log Data Types

+**Note** For the latest, and most up-to-date response specification, always refer to the RingCentral API Developer Guide.

+Currently there are four major data types which are contained within the Call Log API resource:

+* Active Calls
+    * Provides a list of currently active, or recently closed calls
+    * For Voice Calls ONLY
+    * Is NOT a suitable replacement for real-time account-level or extension-level data
+    * Major use case is to perform quick lookups (from PubSub or Webhook data) for a recently closed session to bootstrap data for CRM integrations
+    * Default length of time that a recently closed call is held in the list of Active Calls is 120 seconds
+* Account and Extension Level Call Log Records
+    * The **tome** of Call Log knowledge for your RingCentral Acccount
+    * Can obtain filtered call log data
+    * Detailed Call Log data provides great granularity
+* Call Recording Meta Data
+    * IS NOT the call recording itself
+    * Filterable Call Log property
+    * Very useful for call recording dashboards
+    * Provides the `contentUri` property which points to the actual recording
+* Call Recording Content
+    * Plug the contentUri into an [HTML5 Audio element]() to quickly make a recording player